jordanazulay-maker/moglie-ha/README.md

 ## 🌟 Enhanced Features

 * **🌍 Fully Multilingual:** Moglie speaks your language!
 He automatically detects your Home Assistant profile settings and translates all quotes and setup menus.
 Currently supporting:
-  * **English, Spanish, French, German, Italian, Portuguese, and Hebrew.**
+  * **English, Spanish, French, German, Italian, Portuguese, Arabic, and Hebrew.**
+* **💬 Custom Quotes:** Don't like the default phrases?
+Override any state (Rain, Cold, Night, Armed, etc.) with your own custom text directly from the UI!
+* **🎛️ Dynamic Visual Editor:** The setup UI is smarter than ever, automatically grouping and hiding advanced options (like custom quotes and night mode times) until you actually enable them.
+* **👆 Interactive Tap Actions:** Click on Moglie or his text to trigger native Home Assistant actions, like popping open your alarm control panel.
 * **✍️ Interactive Typewriter:** Status updates appear word-by-word with a sleek typewriter animation, making Moglie feel like he's actually talking to you.
 * **🌐 Offline-Proof (Base64):** Moglie is built to survive network drops.
 Since all image data is baked into the code (Base64), he will stay rendered even if your internet is completely severed.
 * **🛡️ Security Patrol:** Moglie watches your Alarm Control Panel.
 He changes border colors and adds specific "patrol" sub-texts depending on whether the "troop" is home or away.
-* **🇮🇱 RTL Auto-Detection:** For Right-to-Left languages like Hebrew, Moglie automatically flips the entire UI, alignment, and setup interface for a native experience.
+* **🇮🇱 RTL Auto-Detection:** For Right-to-Left languages like Hebrew and Arabic, Moglie automatically flips the entire UI, alignment, and setup interface for a native experience.
 * **🌦️ Environmental Outfits:** Watch Moglie change clothes!
 He reacts to rain, snow, and extreme temperatures.
 He even starts to sweat if it’s over 80°F (27°C) with high humidity.
 * **🎨 Clean & Modern UI:** No clunky speech bubbles.
 Status messages float elegantly above Moglie for a polished, subtitle-style look that fits any dashboard theme.
+* **👻 Stealth Mode:** Need a minimalist dashboard?
+Toggle "Hide Moglie" to keep his intelligent status text but hide the monkey image.

 ## 🐒 How Moglie Reacts